 As it turns out, digital eye strain is not the only reason you should consider taking your screen time down a notch.
 Constant exposure to blue light emitted by TV screens, computers and other digital devices can also harm your skin and—just like UVA and UVB rays—may cause premature skin aging.

 What Is Blue Light?

-High-energy visible (HEV) light or blue light is a high-frequency, short-wave light in the violet/blue band with wavelengths that range from 400 to 450 nanometers, explains New York City board-certified dermatologist Hadley King.
+High-energy visible (HEV) light or blue light is a high-frequency, short-wave light in the violet/blue band with wavelengths that range from 400 to 450 nanometers, explains Dr. Hadley King, a board-certified dermatologist in New York City.
 It accounts for 50 percent of the sunlight spectrum and is the only part of light that is visible to the naked eye.
 The majority of our exposure to blue light is caused by the sun, but it’s also emitted by devices like smartphones, tablets and televisions along with fluorescent and LED bulbs from indoor lighting, adds Dr. King.

 According to the American Academy of Ophthalmology, natural exposure to blue light (from sunlight) during the day can stimulate alertness, improve memory and elevate your mood.
 At night, however, staring at your laptop or e-book reader before bedtime can disrupt your body’s circadian rhythm, making it harder to get a good night’s rest.